zandaqo/compago/docs/API.md

 ### controller.render() ⇒ HTMLElement
 Renders the controller.

-By default, invokes `this.view` supplying the controller's element and model if present, prepares the controller's regions, and returns the controller's DOM element.
+By default, invokes `this.view` supplying the controller and returns the controller's DOM element.

 **Kind**: instance method of [Controller](#Controller)
 **Returns**: HTMLElement - the DOM element of the controller